kuzanatoliy/questions/PRINCIPLES_AND_PATTERNS/DESIGN_PATTERNS/STRUCTURAL_PATTERNS/PROXY.md

 <details>
   <summary>What are pros of a Proxy pattern?</summary>

-- It is possitble to control the service object without clients knowing about it;
+- It is possible to control the service object without clients knowing about it;
-- It is possitble to manage the lifecycle of the service object when clients don’t care about it;
+- It is possible to manage the lifecycle of the service object when clients don’t care about it;
 - The proxy works even if the service object isn’t ready or is not available;
-- It is possitble to introduce new proxies without changing the service or clients (Open/Closed Principle).
+- It is possible to introduce new proxies without changing the service or clients (Open/Closed Principle).

 </details>